thangle89/PersonalBlog/content/blog/what-is-this/index.md

 **Why ads ?**

 I include ads to increase incentive for myself and help me be more productive, having more income is always nice.
-I apologise if it annoys you.
+I apologize if it annoys you.

 **About me**

-I am ThangLe, a software engineer, although I'd like to consider myself as a practisioner of software craftmanship.
+I am ThangLe, a software engineer, although I'd like to consider myself as a practitioner of software craftsmanship.
 Since graduation, I've been working primarily with web development, my current company is Agoda, an online travel agency, where I work as a fullstack developer.

 My main interest is solving complex problems with simple and elegant solutions.
 I've become a big fan of functional programming and micro services.